minvws/nl-covid19-coronacheck-website/README.md

 ## Design principles

 * Design principle 1: Clarity and usability over eye candy
-* Design principle 2: Test the results on the target group, guerilla testing in the supermarket, etc.
+* Design principle 2: Test the results on the target group, guerrilla testing in the supermarket, etc.
 * Design principle 3: Mobile first
 * Design principle 4: Usable for anyone (so: simply formulated in B1 language level, tested on users, etc.)
 * Design principle 5: Confirm to the design principles of  [Gebruiker Centraal](https://www.gebruikercentraal.nl/).